 - For and Against Essay: These essays provides an in-depth debate on the two topics with opposing points of view.
 Each viewpoint is discussed objectively and described in detail.
 The first paragraph introduces the issue, followed by examples, reasons, and arguments supported by justifications.
 Finally, the author’s opinion is least concerned and is presented in the conclusive paragraph.

-- Solution Essays: These essays present a problem and discuss various solutions to gauge the best answer to a problem.
+- Solution Essays: These present a problem and discuss various solutions to gauge the best answer to a problem.
 The main body presents the solutions and their varied consequences.
 While the essay should be objective, the author’s opinion is also summarized in the last paragraph.

 Structure of a Discursive Essay